codeigniter4/CodeIgniter4/user_guide_src/source/testing/overview.rst

 		Factories::injectMock('models', 'App\Models\UserModel', $model);
 	}

-.. note:: All Factories components are reset by default between each test.
+.. note:: All component Factories are reset by default between each test.
 Modify your test case's ``$setUpMethods`` if you need instances to persist.

 Stream Filters
 ==============